You Are About to Disappear

 What does Figure 2.1 show?
 From one point of view, it shows a point moving from location s1 to location s2, doing this between the corresponding times t1 and t2.
 But from another point of view, it doesn’t show any motion at all; it merely shows a line that just stays there, doing nothing; a frozen line.
 And, just as this can be done for points in uniform motion, it can be done for any familiar 3-d object, including yourself (and myself, and anyone else).
 Instead of busy creatures, moving about in space, we can imagine ourselves as frozen objects in 4-d spacetime.
 We don’t really act, we don’t move, we don’t do anything in 4 dimensions, we just are, according to this alternative view.

 But something is amiss.
-If time is exactly like space, if our world has four identical dimensions, why is it that there is a distinction between that dimension (time) and those other three ones (space)?
+If time is exactly like space, if our world has four identical dimensions, why is it that there is a distinction between that dimension (time) and the other three (space)?
 This distinction must be objective, independent of human cognition, and here is why: imagine an observer that comes from “outside” of our universe (ignore for a moment that we don’t know whether such an outside exists) and takes a look at our universe from afar (ignore also the cognitive properties that this observer should have).
 So, the observer “perceives” our world, and says, “Aha!
 There are some 4-d beings that possess mainly mass, and their 3-d projections think this dimension is flowing and the other three just stay around.”
 Why is the other-worldly observer in a position to discern one of the four dimensions (time) and single it out as special?

 The answer is that there is an objective difference between time and space.
 But I am not going to go into that topic now because it is irrelevant for the purposes of the disappearance stunt.
 The difference would be of interest to philosophers, if they could ever be interested in any idea that has not originated from within their own intellects.
-In any case, the difference is outlined in the first objection in the Feedback section (§4), and explains why we find ourselves on this side of the energy–mass spectrum (i.e., possessing a lot of mass and hardly any kinetic energy), why we couldn’t be on the other side (little mass, much energy), and why the geometry of our world has to be Minkowskian (or in general Riemannian), not Euclidean.
+In any case, the difference is outlined in the first objection in the Feedback section (§4), and explains why we find ourselves on this side of the energy–mass spectrum (i.e., possessing a lot of mass and hardly any kinetic energy), why we couldn’t be on the other side (little mass, much energy), and why the geometry of our world has to be relativistic, not Euclidean.
 But, as I said, who cares about all that.
 We are interested in the disappearance stunt.
 Are you ready?

 Suppose for a moment that the alternative view is the “correct” one, i.e., time is just another spatial dimension, extremely similar to the other three ones (though it can be distinguished geometrically), and it is only our cognition that’s responsible for “complexifying” the picture, making time appear so different; in reality, nothing moves, nothing changes, all is frozen.
 Thus, we could even reverse the famous dictum by the ancient Heraclitus:(13)